oicr-gsi/analysisProcedures/GermlineJointGenotyping/README.md

 - gVCF files: A set of gVCF files across which joint genotypes are to be called.
 - genome resources: as specified in the WDL workflow.

+### Static action running mode
+Since joint genetyping usually performed for specific project at certain time points, it's wouldn't be desirable to use olive for pipeline running mode, which will generate actions continually.
+We can use .actnow file to generate static actions (https://github.com/oicr-gsi/shesmu/blob/master/actnow.md).
+For this purpose write a shesmu file, but don't push this .shesmu file as olive to shesmu stage, instead use it in simulator to generate .actnow file and push the .actnow file to shesmu stage ( where we usually put olive). shesmu will find this file but only generate static actions specified in .actnow.
+Before this .vidarrworkflow needs set up as usual (for example genotypeGVCFs.vidarrworkflow under vidarr/stage).

 ### Procedure
  1. Identify the set of gvcf files produced by the haplotype caller workflow
  2. Construct an olive that will pull these files as inputs to the joint genotyping workflow.
 This workflow is available in vidarr stage.
 The olive can be set up as an .actnow.
-The olive on this page can be modified to specify the project, with other modifications to limit the input data as needed.
+The olive on this page can be modified to specify the project, with other modifications to limit the input data as needed, for example when we only process certain cases that have been released to the time point.
  3. Once done processing, the workflow will produce a joint genotyped, variant quality score recalibrated workflow
  4. Annotate the workflow with VEP.
 This should be done using the WDL file and can likely be set up as another actnow.
  3. Collect and release data